 - Book your admission tickets in advance on Klook to avoid the hassle of queuing up at the entrance.
 You’ll even get instant confirmation of your purchase and simply show your printed voucher at the entrance.
 Easy right?

 #HHWT Tip: Get a FASTPASS to enjoy express accesses at selected popular rides.
 If you’re a big Disney fan (like us!), get a 2-Day Disney Pass to spend a day each at BOTH Disneyland and Disneysea.

-Note: Do consume the bento set at the theme park’s designated picnic area.
+Note: Do consume the bento set at the designated picnic area for both Tokyo Disneyland and Tokyo Disneysea.
 The Tokyo Disney staff might ask you about the bento set but just explain to them that it’s part of your dietary requirements 🤗

 If you need to do your prayers, drop by Main Street House and request for a prayer spot from one of the friendly staff.
 But do remember to bring your own prayer mat, Qibla compass and prayer garments.

 #HHWT Tip: Travelling to Japan during cherry blossom season can be expensive but you can save on Disneyland/Disneysea tickets and transportation (especially if you’re travelling in a group) when you book in advance on Klook!
 Singaporean travellers can use the promo code <CHERRY18> to enjoy $36* off while Malaysian travellers can get RM116* off when you use the promo code <CHERRY58> and Indonesian travellers, use the promo code <CHERRY188> to get RP376RB* off your purchases!